 The 2029 Senior Notes and 2026 Senior Notes are each fully and unconditionally guaranteed, jointly and severally, by the Company and certain of the Operating Partnership's subsidiaries that incur and guarantee any indebtedness under the Company's credit facilities, and any additional first lien obligations or certain other bank indebtedness (each, a "Subsidiary Guarantor").
 The 2029 Senior Notes and 2026 Senior Notes are each secured, subject to certain permitted liens, by a first priority security interest in all of the equity interests owned by the Operating Partnership and certain of the Subsidiary Guarantors (each, a "Secured Guarantor") in certain of the other Subsidiary Guarantors (the "Collateral"), which Collateral also secures the obligations under the Company's credit facilities on a first priority basis.
-The Collateral may be released in full prior to the maturity of either of the 2029 Senior Notes and 2026 Senior Notes will be unsecured.
+The Collateral may be released in full prior to the maturity of either of the 2029 Senior Notes and 2026 Senior Notes if the Operating Partnership and the Company comply with certain requirements, after which the 2029 Senior Notes and 2026 Senior Notes will be unsecured.